 BI 599: Thesis

 Business (BU)

 BU 500: The Legal Environment of Business

 BU 505: Decision Making Tools for Management

 BU 510: Managerial Finance

-BU 520: 21st Century Marketing
+BU 520: 21 st Century Marketing

 BU 530: Environment of Human Resource Management

 BU 535: Strategies for Successful Brand Management

 BU 545: Contemporary and Social Responsibility Issues in Business 3 Hours This course equips students with knowledge of current relevant issues in the global business environment.

-BU 550: Contemporary Management and Organizational Leadership
+BU 550: Contemporary Management and Organizational Leadership 3 Hours This course equips students with skills needed to manage successfully in today's rapidly changing, turbulent business environment.

+BU 600: Special Topics

 BU 650: Policy and Strategy in Global Competition

 Counseling (CL)

 CL 500: Personal & Professional Life of the Counselor

 CL 510: Lifestyle & Career Development

-CL 520: Advanced Human Growth & Development
+CL 520: Advanced Human Growth & Development......
+3 Hours

-their families and communities.
+This course explores individuals throughout the lifespan in the areas of cognitive, personality, physical and social development specifically through the examination of various theories.
+Understanding development crises, specific interventions, and optimal wellness are key content areas within this course.
+Additionally, this course provides a framework for understanding the impact of various situational, environmental, and sociocultural factors on individuals and their families and communities.
 This course is designed to encourage the student to understand and critique human development models and theories in light of a Christian worldview as well as to interact with some significant contemporary issues in human development as they relate to Scripture.
 Additionally, this course will provide the student with an understanding of the physical, mental, emotional, sociocultural, and spiritual aspects of human development while examining one's own developmental issues.